mail4hafij/pwa_service_worker/README.md

 # pwa_service_worker
-The idea is to have always network first service worker.
-If the fetch from network fails only then should we fetch from cache.
-The cache must be always up to date with the latest version from the network.
-The cross origin third party requests (i.e., Google analytics, Maps, etc) should not be cached.
+The idea is to have always network first service worker with the following criterias -

+* If the fetch from network fails only then should we fetch from cache.
+* The cache must be always up to date with the latest version from the network.
+* The cross origin third party requests (i.e., Google analytics, Maps, etc) should not be cached.
+* Remove old caches when activating new service worker.

+## The network first service worker
 ```
 /** -------------------------------------------------------------------------------------*
  * Version: 4.0                                                                           *